 This is a 1000+ word contribution to the Living Lexicon of the Environmental Humanities, a project of the journal.

-This short essay version was written on the train from Campbelltown to Sydney, April 2017.
-Accepted for publication, September 2017 (grateful for two levels of editorial review and two anonymous peer reviewers).
+The short essay version was written on the train from Campbelltown to Sydney, April 2017.
+It was accepted for publication in September 2017 (grateful for two levels of editorial review and two anonymous peer reviewers).

-Key ideas and narrative were presented first at Affective Habitus, Aslec-ANZ and History of Emotions conference, Canberra, July 2014.
+The key ideas and narrative were presented first at Affective Habitus, Aslec-ANZ and the History of Emotions conference, Canberra, July 2014.
 Paper: “After-Affect Skin Songs: Re-writing the affective dimensions of mammal species loss.”

 It was written in full in a chapter of my doctoral thesis in April 2014 (Chapter 8; 2016).
 And, composed in a draft for that doctoral thesis, December 2012.

 It was originally sparked by a special encounter-exchange (a ‘skins’ meeting) with Anangu Elders, including Alice Cox, north of Ooldea, on the edge of the Maralinga Nuclear Tests Area in August 1984.
-All began in a blue Collins field notebook that smells like the Australian Nullarbor.
+All began in a blue Collins field notebook that still carries the aroma of the Australian Nullarbor.